OfficeDev/office-js-docs-pr/docs/develop/sso-in-office-add-ins.md

 ### Configure the add-in

-Add new markup to the add-in manifest:
+Add new markup to the add-in manifest.

 * **WebApplicationInfo** - The parent of the following elements.
 * **Id** - The client ID of the add-in This is an application ID that you obtain as part of registering the add-in.
 See [Register an Office Add-in that uses SSO with the Azure AD v2.0 endpoint](register-sso-add-in-aad-v2.md).